CometKaren/CometKaren.github.io/README.md

 #### Configuration Builder @ Sanchez Computer Associates Inc. (_2000-2005_)
+Ensured timely and accurate delivery of customized investment banking software by coordinating with development and testing teams.
+Maintained a strong focus on quality assurance and meeting client-specific requirements.
 - Configured customized banking software; working with both development and testing teams.
   - pinpointing any issues that arose and shared with the development team
   - documented the changes between builds for the testing team to develop testing plans